Replication crisis: "Publish or perish" culture

-The consequences for replicability of the publication bias are exacerbated by academia's "publish or perish" culture.
-As explained by metascientist Daniele Fanelli, "publish or perish" culture is a sociological aspect of academia whereby scientists work in an environment with very high pressure to have their work published in recognized journals.
-This is the consequence of the academic work environment being hypercompetitive and of bibliometric parameters (e.g., number of publications) being increasingly used to evaluate scientific careers.
+Academic "publish or perish" culture exacerbates publication bias.
+Intense pressure to publish in recognized journals, driven by hypercompetitive environments and bibliometric career evaluations, incentivizes researchers to prioritize publishable results over validity.
 According to Fanelli, this pushes scientists to employ a number of strategies aimed at making results "publishable".
 In the context of publication bias, this can mean adopting behaviors aimed at making results positive or statistically significant, often at the expense of their validity.

 According to Center for Open Science founder Brian Nosek and his colleagues, "publish or perish" culture created a situation whereby the goals and values of single scientists (e.g., publishability) are not aligned with the general goals of science (e.g., pursuing scientific truth).
 This is detrimental to the validity of published findings.

 Philosopher Brian D. Earp and psychologist Jim A. C. Everett argue that, although replication is in the best interests of academics and researchers as a group, features of academic psychological culture discourage replication by individual researchers.
 They argue that performing replications can be time-consuming, and take away resources from projects that reflect the researcher's original thinking.
 They are harder to publish, largely because they are unoriginal, and even when they can be published they are unlikely to be viewed as major contributions to the field.
 Replications "bring less recognition and reward, including grant money, to their authors".

 In his 1971 book Scientific Knowledge and Its Social Problems, philosopher and historian of science Jerome R. Ravetz predicted that science—in its progression from "little" science composed of isolated communities of researchers to "big" science or "techno-science"—would suffer major problems in its internal system of quality control.
 He recognized that the incentive structure for modern scientists could become dysfunctional, creating perverse incentives to publish any findings, however dubious.
 According to Ravetz, quality in science is maintained only when there is a community of scholars, linked by a set of shared norms and standards, who are willing and able to hold each other accountable.